 Knowledgeable and effective managers know that reducing costs is all about execution.
-Their ability to efficiently manage all aspects of fulfilment radically affects your costs, worker morale and the quality of customer order fulfilment.
+Their ability to efficiently manage all aspects of fulfillment radically affects your costs, worker morale, and the quality of customer order fulfillment.
 Train your managers to understand the needs of their individuals.

 Inbound Supply Chain

 Making certain changes in the inbound supply chain can help you save a significant amount of money.
 These changes include scheduling inbound purchase orders to manage the receiving dock and yard better.
-Develop some vendor compliance policies in the inbound supply chain, such as purchasing terms and conditions, on-time delivery, quality and item specifications, product packaging and labelling.
-This reduces labour for rework of mistakes.
+Develop some vendor compliance policies in the inbound supply chain, such as purchasing terms and conditions, on-time delivery, quality and item specifications, product packaging, and labeling.
+This reduces labor for the rework of mistakes.

-Environmental issues are always at the forefront which cannot be overlooked when organising your warehouse.
-While organising your warehouse, consider what materials you are using for any new construction and make sure your walls and ceilings provide adequate insulation.
+Environmental issues are always at the forefront which cannot be overlooked when organizing your warehouse.
+While organizing your warehouse, consider what materials you are using for any new construction and make sure your walls and ceilings provide adequate insulation.
 For lighting problems in a warehouse, try installing low energy lighting solutions, or allow your warehouse for maximum natural light.